 A backup lock is applied on the server instance.
 It blocks DDL operations (except for those on user-created temporary tables), but not DML operations (except for those not captured by the binary log, like administrative changes to the database) on InnoDB tables.
 Most read and write activities on the database are still allowed.
 With this lock applied, mysqlbackup scans for InnoDB tables that have been modified by DDL operations since step 1, and make changes to the backup accordingly.

 FLUSH TABLESstatement is applied on all non-InnoDB tables (for release 8.0.18 and later, only on non-InnoDB tables that are to be included in the backup ), after which any non-InnoDB tables relevant to the backup are copied.

 tbl_name [, tbl_name]...
 WITH READ LOCK

 This step is skipped if no user-created non-InnoDB tables exist on the database.

-A brief blocking of logging activities on the server is applied, for mysqlbackup to collect logging-related information like the current InnoDB LSN, binary log position, GTID, replication master or slave status, and so on.
+A brief blocking of logging activities on the server is applied, for mysqlbackup to collect logging-related information like the current InnoDB LSN, binary log position, GTID, replication source or replica status, and so on.